-In her speech at the above-mentioned Convention Dr Besant traces education in great institutions like Harrow, Eaton, etc. She then addresses decline in the duty in India and the awakening caused by the Founders of the Theosophical Society, H. P. Blavatsky and H.S.
+In her speech at the above-mentioned Convention Dr Besant traces education in great institutions like Harrow, Eaton, etc. She then addresses decline in a sense of duty in India and the awakening caused by the Founders of the Theosophical Society, H. P. Blavatsky and H.S.
 Olcott: